 - and the e-mini contract (introduced in 1997) offered with the ticker symbol of ES, priced at 1/5 of the original contract therefore $50; the market value obviously remains the same, since that is what’s based upon, hence $50 * 4.000 = $200.000.
 A bit better!

-- the MASSIVE NEWS here is that from May 2019 CME will offer also the Micro e-mini contract, with the ticker symbol of MES, prices at 1/10th of the e-mini, therefore $5 and a contract value of $12,500.
+- since May 2019 CME is offering also the Micro e-mini contract, with the ticker symbol of MES, priced at 1/10th of the e-mini, therefore $5 and a contract value of $20.000.
 Now that’s affordable!!!

 Keep in mind that no trader is expected to cash out over half a mil $ to trade 1 contract of course, instead traders are only required to front a fraction of the contract value to take a position called the margin.

 The margin for the Mini ES for example is set by CME as of today at 11,000$.

 I help you here in calculating how many contracts you can trade with the account provided by the Funder!